Straževica: Location

 Straževica is located in the central part of the neighborhood, on the 209 m hill of the same name.
-The neighborhood is small and undeveloped, as the most of the hill is turned into a Belgrade's most important quarry, Kijevo, and on all sides of the hill already developed separate neighborhoods: Kneževac on the north, Jelezovac and Sunčani Breg on the east, Resnik on the south, Kijevo on the southwest and Labudovo Brdo on the west.
+The neighborhood is small and undeveloped, as most of the hill is turned into Belgrade's most important quarry, Kijevo, and on all sides of the hill already developed separate neighborhoods: Kneževac on the north, Jelezovac and Sunčani Breg on the east, Resnik on the south, Kijevo on the southwest and Labudovo Brdo on the west.

 Kijevo quarry

 The Straževica slopes are made of rich deposits of sandy-detrital silicified limestone, which are even today exploited in the Kijevo Quarry, which was originally open to supply the railroad company, but also became the main stone source for Belgrade.
 The entrepreneurs Parapid, Tomić and Marković founded the quarry during the Interbellum.

 Military complex

-As underground Yugoslav Army facilities were located there ("Kneževac" underground joint chiefs of staff in war times), the area was heavily bombarded in 1999, almost on daily basis, including some of the largest bombs available at that time (up to 3 tons), which used to shake the entire Belgrade.
-However, as the underground complex is projected to sustain the force of 20 kilotons, the military facility was intact as it wasn't damaged at all.
-It is dug underground several hundred meters into the granite terrain with 10 tons-heavy steel doors and includes bio, chemical and radiology filters, working and sleeping premises, depots, etc., plus the radar antenna on the top of the hill.
+As the Yugoslav Army's Kneževac underground command headquarters were located at Straževica, the area was heavily bombed in 1999, almost on a daily basis, including with some of the largest bombs available at that time (up to 3 tons), which used to shake all of Belgrade.
+However, as the underground complex was designed to withstand a 20 kiloton blast, it sustained no damage.
+The facility is located several hundred meters underground, contains 10-ton steel doors, includes biological, chemical and radiological protection, working and sleeping premises and depots, plus a radar antenna.
 However, some other neighborhoods in the vicinity (most notably Rakovica and Miljakovac) suffered heavy collateral damage from the bombing, while the settlement of Straževica was almost completely destroyed or damaged for the most part, including the Rakovica monastery.

-However, the complex is dangerously close to the Kijevo quarry which became operating in 1974.
-In 1987 the borders of the quarry were set so that it wouldn't endanger the military complex, but the quarry was spreading more and more and in 2006 the army appealed to the government to stop the quarry's growth which resulted in the Ministry of the mining's request to the quarry management to stop the works and restore the area outside of the 1987 borders.
-However, the new owner of the quarry, Italian company of "Adige Bitumi" continued the works, causing damages to the complex with the underground explosions.
+The complex is dangerously close to the Kijevo quarry, which became operational in 1974.
+In 1987, the perimeter of the quarry was set so that it would not endanger the site.
+In 2006, as the quarry expanded further, the army appealed to the Serbian government to intervene.
+However, the new owner of the quarry, the Italian company Adige Bitumi, continued the works, damaging the complex with underground explosions.

 As Straževica was one of the first targets to be bombed in Serbia, one of the most attacked targets in general, and the first bombed location in Belgrade itself, there is a memorial on the hill, named "Herald of Straževica", commemorating the 1999 bombing.